Microphone Silencer vs. Noise Gate: Which One Reigns Supreme?

 Diving into Noise Gates

 Noise gates differ fundamentally from microphone silencers.
 The purpose of a noise gate is to control audio signals dynamically.
 It works by allowing sounds above a specified threshold to pass through while cutting out sounds below that threshold.
-This makes noise gates especially useful in live sound reinforcement and studio settings where unwanted sounds, like background chatter or electronic hum, need to be filtered out without affecting the intended audio signal.
+This makes noise gates particularly useful in live sound reinforcement and studio settings where unwanted sounds, like background chatter or electronic hum, need to be filtered out without affecting the intended audio signal.

 Pros of Noise Gates